 Andy: I didn't have much luck with games like Scramble that have a lot of high pitched explosions or sound effects.
 They were either too loud, or when I used the filter on them, you couldn't hear them.
 It was hard to find a happy medium.

 Do you accept monetary donations, and how can one go about donating?

-Thank you again for taking the time to let me interview you!
+Thank you for allowing us to interview you!

 You can download all three tracks from the Arcade Ambiance web site or you can purchase the CD versions from Good Deal Games.
 Either way be prepared to take a step back in time and into your favorite arcade!